 Its flat surface enables a stable ride without being too aggressive.
 Like the traditional camber, it also tends to catch an edge.
 Flat profiles are good for hitting jibs, trees are its friends, and it also provides decent edge hold.

 However, due to its flat surface and so much contact with the ground, such boards prove to be slower to ride.
 So, if you are riding for speeds, better buy a fast and furious board rather than a humble board like this.

 It is also named as reverse camber for it possesses the same shape as a camber, but just an upside-down version.
 This profile makes the most forgiving boards out there one can find.
 Hence, have a lot of appeal for beginners.
 Since the board’s contact points are at the center of the board, the tip and tail are lifted off of the snow.

 This capacity of the rocker board lets it float well and keeps it from grabbing or catching less on the snow.
 Believe me, such a board proves to be a good companion on deeper snow and pow days.

 The trade-off is that these boards provide a looser feel (no pun intended), which may be too much for a beginner to handle.
 Moreover, it provides less pop but better turn initiations.

 With this hybrid profile, you can get the best of both worlds.
 This profile blends both camber and rocker profiles with the advantages of both.
 The camber towards the nose and the tail produces the kind of pop you get out of a camber profile board.
-Whilst the rocker between the snowboard bindings gives it a looser feel and superior float in powder.
+Whilst the rocker between the best snowboard bindings gives it a looser feel and superior float in powder.

 Such a do-it-all board is perfect for both the park and mountain, rendering it great for all skill levels.
 It is highly preferred by freestyle snowboard riders as it allows them to hold an edge on groomers and various terrains at high speeds.